Andrea Khanjin

-Andrea Daria Khanjin (born December 27, 1987) is a Canadian politician who has been the Ontario minister of the environment, conservation and parks since 2023 and the member of Provincial Parliament (MPP) for Barrie—Innisfil since 2018.
+Andrea Daria Khanjin (born December 27, 1987) is a Canadian politician who served as the Ontario minister of the environment, conservation and parks since 2023 to 2025 and the member of Provincial Parliament (MPP) for Barrie—Innisfil since 2018.
 A member of the Progressive Conservative (PC) Party, Khanjin was previously her caucus' deputy house leader from 2020 to 2024 and deputy party whip from 2022 to 2023.
 She was also a parliamentary assistant from 2018 to 2023.
 Khanjin is the first Jewish woman to be a PC cabinet minister.

-Politics
+Political career

 Khanjin ran as the Progressive Conservative Party of Ontario candidate in the 2018 Ontario general election for the riding of Barrie-Innisfil, won with 22,121 votes, and defeated the Liberal incumbent by 16,576 votes.
 She was re-elected in 2022 Ontario general election.

 Following her election in 2018, during Khanjin's first term, she served as a member of Finance and Economic Affairs, Estimates, and Government Agencies Committees.
 During this term she also successfully introduced a private member's bill and co-sponsored two other bills.
 On June 5, 2019, she introduced an Act to proclaim the Provincial Day of Action on Litter as her private member's bill; on March 1, 2020, Khanjin and Cuzzetto introduced an Act to proclaim Sickle Cell Disease Awareness Day and Thalassemia Awareness Day, and; she co-sponsored an Act to proclaim the month of August as Emancipation Month on December 8, 2021.
 All of these bills proceeded and received Royal Assents.